 | Feeling | Private | Ritual and outdoor |

-Neither is wrong.
-They serve different lives.
+Neither option is wrong.
+They simply serve different lifestyles.

 That is the real difference.
+Choosing without understanding this often leads to regret later.

 Is an Indoor Sauna or an Outdoor Sauna Better for Home Use?